 “The reality is that most of those apartments are often more expensive than they might look, as they’re located in popular neighborhoods of big cities.
 Combined with today’s average prices, they will prove just how unrealistic TV expectations are.”

-“In fact, ‘Friends’ seems to be the only show that attempts to explain just how Monica and Rachel could afford such a luxurious space, which goes in stark contrast to Carrie Bradshaw’s living arrangements, which are among the most unrealistic of all.”
+“In fact, ‘Friends’ seems to be the only show that attempts to explain just how Monica and Rachel could afford such a luxurious space, which starkly contrasts Carrie Bradshaw’s living arrangements, which are among the most unrealistic of all.”

 The study was conducted by Hovia, who will help you achieve your dream space with the world’s best collection of made-to-order quality wallpapers.